0xBANANA/RandomJK/README.md

 # Map loading

-Considering map loading: If you load a previous save game, **NO** randomization will be performed as the savegame will be treated as is.
-Quicksaves aren't affected by this.
+Considering map loading: If you load from a previous save game, **NO** randomization will be performed as the savegame will be treated as is.
+Quicksaves will be treated the same.

 # Building